git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 There is even more information about the dataset contained below.

 ### Show a scatter plot
-This shows a scatter plat using some of our more indicative features:
+This shows a scatter plat using some of our more indicative features (found below in [Random Forest Classifier](#random-forest-classifier).
 ```python
 import matplotlib.pyplot as plt
 plt.figure(figsize=(8, 6))